LouisCE/warrior-path/README.md

 Images complement the tone of each section and provide immediate visual context for the training styles available.

+## Responsiveness

+A mobile-first approach was used throughout the build.
+Responsive layout changes were managed using Bootstrap’s built-in grid system and custom media queries.
+Key breakpoints were:

+- `576px`: Large mobile
+- `768px`: Tablets
+- `992px`: Laptops
+- `1200px+`: Desktops

 ## Purpose

 This project simulates the development of a professional front-end website for a martial arts gym, intended to showcase a clean, accessible, and responsive design.
 The goal is to create a clean, accessible and responsive website that aims to provide visitors with clear and easy access to essential information such as class offerings, trainer profiles, educational content on mixed martial arts (MMA) and membership sign-ups.
 This project also emphasises practical application of UX principles while showcasing semantic HTML, and CSS best practices.